gioperalto/turnip-turtle/README.md

 3. To run the program:
     - `python battlefield.py`           (creates program with default image)
     - `python battlefield.py turnip`    (creates program with turnip image)
-    - `python battlefield.py bells`     (will create program with default image)
+    - `python battlefield.py bells`     (will create program with Bells image)

 ## To change the players:
 - There is a `players.txt` file where you can change out the names